SoftUni-Internal/interactive-content/EN/07-Spring-Essentials/02-Additional-Spring-Functionalities.md

 }
 ```

-If we want to get Bike, we need to specify it by adding `@Qualifier("bike")` tag before injecting Vehicle:
+If we want to get Bike, we need to specify it by adding the `@Qualifier("bike")` tag before injecting Vehicle:

 ```java
 @Autowired